MilkshakeCake/SW101708-1/Use_Case_Description.md

 **Actor** : Administrator
 1. System displays entry point for bicycle ID and model name.
 2. Actor enters required information.
-3. System displays entered information for confirmation.
-4. Actor confirms that entered information is correct.
-5. System displays message that shows bicycle registration process is complete.
+3. System displays message that shows bicycle registration process is complete.

 ---
 #### Use Case : Log In